 It is the driver's responsibility to make sure the roads are safe and appropriately navigated and roadway weight limits and clearances are rated for the vehicle you are driving.

-Rand McNally Navigation Operation via Xite Infotainment System
+NavNGo Navigation System Operation via Xite Infotainment System

-This article provides brief operation instructions for Rand McNally Navigation via an Xite Infotainment System.
+This article provides basic operation instructions for the NavNGo Navigation System via Xite Infotainment System (Model: XSG4NA).